Why you should visit the Daintree Rainforest right now

 It’s a living museum of evolution and home of the Kuku Yalanji indigenous custodians.
 A place where incredible plant and animal life survives in its own ecosystem – an ecosystem that originated when Australia was still part of Gondwana.
-Just look at the cassowary if you want proof that dinosaurs roamed our earth!
+Just look at the cassowary if you want proof dinosaurs roamed our earth.

 While many people think the Daintree warrants only a day trip from nearby Port Douglas, stay a few days and the secrets of the rainforest really open up to you.
 But be warned: with so many things to do in Cape Tribulation and the Daintree Rainforest, the longer you stay, the harder you’ll find it to tear away.
 It’s little wonder then that David Attenborough called it “the most extraordinary place on earth”.

 Get ready to disconnect as you discover all the reasons you should visit the Daintree Rainforest now.